flatironinstitute/nemos/docs/developers_notes/02-base_class.md

 ## The Class `model_base.Base`

 The `Base` class aligns with the `scikit-learn` API for `base.BaseEstimator`.
 This alignment is achieved by implementing the `get_params` and `set_params` methods, essential for `scikit-learn` compatibility and foundational for all model implementations.
-Additionally, the class provides auxiliary helper methods to identify available computational devices (such as GPUs and TPUs) and to facilitate data transfer to these devices.

 For a detailed understanding, consult the [`scikit-learn` API Reference](https://scikit-learn.org/stable/modules/classes.html) and [`BaseEstimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html).